LVisir/app-rental-car/ReadMe.md

 ## General Info

 This educational project aim is to show how a kubernetes application is organized.
 There are three deployments each refers to a [backend](https://github.com/LVisir/spring-rental-car), an [angular-frontend](https://github.com/LVisir/angular-rental-car), a [react-frontend](https://github.com/LVisir/react-rental-car) and a stateless mysql database; there are services to allow the communication between the pods and a configmap that serve to generate the tables and the data inside the database.
-You need docker desktop with his local k8s cluster to make this work.
+The project only works if you have docker desktop with his local kubernetes cluster.
+Check here: [how to have a local cluster with docker desktop](https://www.docker.com/blog/how-to-set-up-a-kubernetes-cluster-on-docker-desktop/).
+The choice of using docker desktop with his local cluster is thanks to his structure that made possible to have a local docker registry to put local image that are pulled from the pod and to easy open the localhost ports for making the pod communicate between each other.

+If you don't have the local cluster of docker desktop (for example in linux distribution it doesn't exist) skip to this part [docker setup](#docker-setup-no-k8s) where a plain docker environment will be set without the needs of any cluster.

 Because there are submodules to clone the project you must execute
 ```